 See the RAC guide on driving in Azerbaijan.

 The Baku Metro is reasonably maintained and has basic safety equipment and procedures.
-However, signs are only in Azerbaijani.
+Signs are in Azerbaijani and English.
 There are police at each station and security checks of bags and belongings.

-If you travel by overland train, secure your valuables, don’t leave the compartment unattended, and lock the door from the inside.
+If you travel by overland train, secure your valuables, do not leave the compartment unattended, and lock the door from the inside.

 A list of incidents and accidents in Azerbaijan can be found on the website of the Aviation Safety network.

-In 2008, an International Civil Aviation Organisation audit of aviation safety oversight found that the level of implementation of the critical elements of safety oversight in Azerbaijan was below the global average.
+In 2020, an International Civil Aviation Organisation audit of aviation safety oversight found that the level of implementation of the critical elements of safety oversight in Azerbaijan was generally above the global average.

 The European Commission publishes a list of airlines banned from operating within the EU.
 The list is based on random inspections on aircraft of airlines that operate flights to and from EU airports.
 The fact that an airline is not included in the list does not automatically mean that it meets the applicable safety standards.